HypeCheck

 What the Science Says

 Birch Polypore is a bracket fungus that grows on birch trees and has been used in folk medicine for thousands of years.
-Lab studies suggest extracts may reduce the viability of colorectal cancer cells in a test tube, and animal studies show it does not appear to cause harmful cardiovascular effects at tested doses.
-However, all research to date is either in cell cultures or rodents — no human clinical trials exist to confirm any health benefit.
+Early laboratory studies suggest extracts may slow the growth of certain cancer cell lines in a dish, and animal studies show it does not appear to disrupt heart rate or blood pressure at tested doses.
+There is no human clinical trial data to confirm any health benefit, and effective doses for people are completely unknown.

 What It Doesn't Do